serai-dex/serai/docs/processor/Processor.md

 of confirmations), it's scanned.

 Outputs to the key of Serai's multisig are saved to the database.
-Outputs which newly transfer into Serai are used to build a `Batch` for the block.
-The processor then begins a threshold signature protocol with its key pair's Ristretto key to sign the batch.
+Outputs which newly transfer into Serai are used to build `Batch`s for the block.
+The processor then begins a threshold signature protocol with its key pair's Ristretto key to sign the `Batch`s.
 The protocol's preprocess is sent to the coordinator in a `coordinator::ProcessorMessage::BatchPreprocess`.

 As a design comment, we *may* be able to sign now possible, already scheduled,